A Note on CFT Correlators in Three Dimensions: Three point functions of conserved higher spin currents

 Finally, for $\langle J_4 J_2 {\cal O}_{\Delta}\rangle$ (similar results apply to $\langle J_s J_2 {\cal O}_{\Delta}\rangle$ for $s\ge 4$), conservation of the stress-tensor $J_2$ implies \ie \langle J_4 J_2 {\cal O}_{\Delta}\rangle = \frac{1}{|x_{12}|^{2-\Delta}|x_{23}|^{\Delta}|x_{31}|^{\Delta}}&\left[ a \left(\Delta(\Delta+2) Q_1^4 Q_2^2 + 8(15-10\Delta+\Delta^2)Q_1^2 P_3^4 \right.\right.\\ &+ \left.8\Delta(7-\Delta) Q_1^3 Q_2 P_3^2\right)\\ &+\left.b ~S_3Q_1^2\left((\Delta+1)Q_1 Q_2+(10-2\Delta)P_3^2\right)\right]\,. \fe Analogously as above, conservation on $J_4$ requires \ie \langle \partial \cdot J_4 ~J_2 {\cal O}_{\Delta}\rangle=0 ~~\leftrightarrow ~~&b=0,~\Delta=1\,\\ & a=0,~\Delta=2\,,\\ &b=a=0,~{\rm if}~\Delta\neq 1,2\,. \fe

-It is interesting to observe how imposing conservation of the higher-spin currents singles out the cases $\Delta=1$, $\Delta=2$ as special, corresponding to a dual scalar field in $AdS_4$ with $m^2=-2$.
+It is interesting to observe how imposing conservation of the higher-spin currents singles out the cases $\Delta=1$, $\Delta=2$ as special, corresponding to the dimensions of scalar operators in free theories.
+From the AdS/CFT point of view, these are the conformal dimensions associated to a scalar field in $AdS_4$ with $m^2=-2/R_{AdS}^2$.
 This is indeed as expected from the structure of the 4d higher spin gauge theory \cite{Vasiliev:1999ba}.